Consider these Factors Before Investing in a Vacation Home

 Dental Financial Freedom is a specialty practice of Creative Planning.
 Each of our dedicated teams specializes in working with dental professionals and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
 These experienced professionals work with clients to develop personalized financial plans that take into consideration a wide range of factors, including their current financial situation, goals for the future and any challenges they may face.
 If you’d like advice about whether purchasing a vacation home is the right move for your, or for any other financial matters, please schedule a call.

-Tamara serves as Managing Director with Creative Planning, working directly with clients to develop and implement comprehensive financial plans to address their goals and most complex financial needs.
+Tamara serves as a Partner and Managing Director of Creative Planning, working directly with clients to develop and implement comprehensive financial plans to address their goals and most complex financial needs.
 Tamara practices in the areas of retirement planning, investment management, tax, estate planning, business succession planning, as well as corporate stock option planning, liability and risk management and charitable planning.
+Tamara’s approach focuses first on a thorough understanding of the client’s circumstances in order to provide a truly customized plan and investment approach to achieve their goals.